Japan, U.S. fail to make headway in Pacific trade pact talks

 He added, however, that there were some areas where there has been a convergence, adding that various bilateral negotiations had also been moving forward.

-The TPP, which will cover around 40 percent of the world's economy, aims to set common standards on a range of issues from regulation to labor and environmental protection.
+The TPP, which will cover around 40 percent of the world's economy, aims to set common standards on a range of issues from regulation to labour and environmental protection.

 But trade officials from the 12 nations involved in the talks have made it clear many of the final hurdles involve more concrete trade barriers such as tariffs on imported goods and caps on imports of sensitive goods.